 Mulching

 To help conserve moisture, place 2 to 4 inches of mulch, such as wood chips or shredded bark, around trees.
-Mulches also help control weeds, moderate soil temperatures, and reduce the risk of mechanical damage to tree trunks from errant lawnmowers and string-trimmers.
+Mulches also help control weeds, moderate soil temperatures, reduce turfgrass competition, and reduce the risk of mechanical damage to tree trunks from errant lawnmowers and string trimmers.

 When mulching trees, do not place mulch against the tree's trunk.
 Feather mulch up to but not covering the root flare.
-Ideally, the mulch is only shallowly covering the soil at least 6 inches away from the trunk of the tree.
+Ideally, the mulch is only shallowly covering the soil at least 6 inches away from the tree trunk.
 Mulch piled against the tree trunk may create favorable conditions for fungal cankers, root rots, insects, and rodents.

 Fertilization

 It is generally not necessary to fertilize newly planted trees.
 Most Iowa soils can supply sufficient amounts of nutrients during establishment.
-If the trees are growing poorly 2 to 3 years after planting, fertilization may be beneficial.
-Poorly growing trees often exhibit sparse foliage, yellow-green leaves, or short annual twig growth. in these situations, apply the first application of fertilizer at the beginning of the second growing season.
+If the trees grow poorly 2 to 3 years after planting, fertilization may be beneficial.
+Poorly growing trees often exhibit sparse foliage, yellow-green leaves, or short annual twig growth.
+In these situations, apply the first application of fertilizer at the beginning of the second growing season.

 Pruning